abhi0395/qsoabsfind/README.md

 - **Parallel processing**: Supports fast and efficient computation across large datasets using Python's `multiprocessing` module.
 - **Comprehensive Output**: Detailed catalogs with redshifts, equivalent widths, S/N ratios, and more.
 - **Descriptive Verbose**: Optionally prints the steps in great detail for debugging.
+- **Visualization**: Plot the full spectrum with all detected absorber systems marked, plus zoomed panels around each detection, using `plot_multiple_metal_systems`.

 **qsoabsfind** is suitable for